NOVEL-IN-PROGRESS

 "I don't think the church doors are unlocked at this hour, Madame."

-"This hour?
-But child, I find God without their clocks," she said.
-"Even now as we seek the one who will not be expecting us."
+"But child, I find God everywhere," she said.
+"Even now, as we seek in darkness the one who will not be expecting us."

 "Who, Madame?"